zuozhenggh/learning-library/data-management-library/database/in-memory/setup/setup_ssworkshop.md

 ## Introduction
 This lab will show you how to setup your environment using Oracle Resource Manager.

+### Objectives

+-   Setup a compute instance using the DB19c Marketplace image
+-   Install the SSB schema needed for future In-Memory labs
+-   Use Terraform and Resource Manager to complete the setup

+### Required Artifacts

+The following lab requires an Oracle Cloud account.
+You may use your own cloud account, a cloud account that you obtained through a trial, a FreeTier account, or a training account whose details were given to you by an Oracle instructor.

+### Lab Prerequisites

+This lab assumes you have already completed the Login to Oracle Cloud lab.

 ## Step 1: Login and Create Stack using Resource Manager

 To learn more about OCI Resource Manager, take a look at the video below.

 [](youtube:udJdVCz5HYs)

-You will be using Terraform to create your database environment.
+You will be using Terraform zipped into a Resource Manager zipfile to create your database environment.

-1. Click on the link below to download the zip file you need to build your enviornment.
+1. Click on the link below to download the Resource Manager zip file you need to build your enviornment.
     - [db19c-terraform.zip](https://objectstorage.us-ashburn-1.oraclecloud.com/p/poImQ8CxHXLJ_ejOQ0GbO9kZyL6gwR1BV6WRS1Snz8M/n/c4u03/b/labfiles/o/db19c-terraform.zip) - Packaged terraform instance creation script

 2. Save in your downloads folder.

 3. Open up the hamburger menu in the left hand corner.
 Choose **Resource Manager > Stacks**.
-Choose the compartment from your email, click the  **Create Stack** button
+Choose the compartment from your email, click the  **Create Stack** button.  *Note:  If you are in a workshop, double check your region to ensure you are on the assigned region*

     ![](./images/cloud-homepage.png " ")